OverlyDevoted/CarView/README.md

 ## Purpose

 This is a practice project for creating dynamic content.
 Creation of dynamic content is managed by JavaScript.
 Data for dynamic content is taken from a form which is filled up by the user.
+This project contains practices that must never be used in production environments as it would pose some serious security risks.
+All implemented features are purely educational and for practice purposes.

 ## Content

-Form includes inputs for car:
+Form inputs ask for information about car:
 - Brand
 - Model
 - Engine type